kyle138/checkedMailButton/README.md

 5. Select **‘SMS’** for **Protocol**.
 6. For **Endpoint** enter your cellular number in the *1-138-867-5309* format.
 7. Click on **[Create Subscription]**.
-8. Repeat substeps 4-7 for an additional cellular number.
+8. Repeat substeps **4-7** for an additional cellular number.

 ___
 ## Step 3: Update Lambda Function
 ##### After the sample code has created the SNS Topic updated in Step 2 it has served its purpose.
-Overwrite the sample code with the code below updating ‘+1PHONENUMBER’ with your actual cellular numbers and appropriate messages.
+We will store the target phone numbers and messages in Lambda environment variables and then overwrite the sample code with the code below.
 ```javascript
 /**
  * The following JSON template shows what is sent as the payload: